Assistance for Californians Affected by the Coronavirus

 - To learn more, visit the website of the Food and Nutrition Service, an agency within the Department of Agriculture.

-Furthermore, the American Rescue Plan provides critical and continued investments in vital nutrition assistance programs, such as school meals, Women, Infants and Children (WIC), and the Commodity Supplemental Food Program, to help ensure that vulnerable populations do not go hungry.
+Furthermore, the American Rescue Plan provided critical and continued investments in vital nutrition assistance programs, such as school meals, Women, Infants and Children (WIC), and the Commodity Supplemental Food Program, to help ensure that vulnerable populations do not go hungry.

 The Department of the Treasury has compiled a list of websites associated with Emergency Rental Assistance grant programs here.